 Besides Recovery Toolbox for SQL Server I use other ways of database access, the majority of them have many more options: update database records, execute scripts, change DB parameters.

 However, it works only if the database in question is accessible.
 In case it is not possible to connect to a database directly and you are not trained to use its inbuilt recovery tools – you definitely need Recovery Toolbox for SQL Server or some kind of a similar service.
 No need to hide the absence of advanced database skills, it is not a big deal.

-A database administrator represents a specific profession that requires the knowledge of different tools and programs.
+A database administrator represents a specific profession that requires the knowledge of different tools, programs and describing different file formats.
 At the same time, Recovery Toolbox for SQL Server does not need some kind of special skills and, what is most important, a database can be opened for preview even if it is not accessible normally.